Japanese aircraft carrier Hiyō: Armour, armament and sensors

 As a conversion from an ocean liner, it was not possible to add much armour, although the ship had a double hull.
 Two plates of Ducol steel, each 25 mm thick, protected the sides of the ship's machinery spaces.
 The ship's aviation gasoline tanks and magazines were protected by one layer of Ducol steel.
 Her machinery spaces were further subdivided by transverse and longitudinal bulkheads to limit any flooding.

 The ship's primary armament consisted of a dozen 12.7 cm Type 89 dual-purpose guns in twin mounts on sponsons along the sides of the hull.
 Hiyō was also initially equipped with eight triple mounts for 2.5 cm Type 96 light AA guns alongside the flight deck.
-This was the standard Japanese light AA gun during World War II but it suffered from severe design shortcomings that rendered it a largely ineffective weapon.
+This was the standard Japanese light AA gun during World War II, but it suffered from severe design shortcomings which rendered it a largely ineffective weapon.
 According to historian Mark Stille, the twin and triple mounts "lacked sufficient speed in train or elevation; the gun sights were unable to handle fast targets; the gun exhibited excessive vibration; the magazine was too small, and, finally, the gun produced excessive muzzle blast".
-In early 1943, four more triple mounts were added and another four triple mounts were added late in the year.
+In early 1943, four more triple mounts were added, and another four triple mounts were added late in the year.
 Two of these last four mounts were mounted on the stern and the others were placed in front of and behind the island.
 A dozen single mounts were also added, some of which were portable and could be mounted on tie-down points on the flight deck.

 Two Type 94 high-angle fire-control directors, one on each side of the ship, were fitted to control the Type 89 guns.
-Four Type 95 directors controlled the 2.5 cm guns and another pair were added in early 1943.
+Four Type 95 directors controlled the 2.5 cm guns, and another pair were added in early 1943.
 Early warning was provided by two Type 2, Mark 2, Model 1 early-warning radars.
 The first of these was mounted on the top of the island shortly before she was completed in July 1942 and the other was added later in the year.
 This latter system was fitted on the port side of the hull, outboard of the aft lift.
 A smaller Type 3, Mark 1, Model 3 early-warning radar was added in 1944.